 What does mold smell like?

 Though mold does not always have a strong smell, when it does it is often described as “musty.”
 As mold grows, it can emit gases known as microbial volatile organic compounds (MVOCs).
-Technically, it is not just mold you are smelling — it is the chemical compounds released at different stages of the mold’s growth.
+Technically, it is not just a musty smell — it is the chemical compounds released at different stages of the mold’s growth.

 What is mildew?